NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/quoFEM/quo-09/README.rst

      - 0.17
      - 0.15

-.. list-table:: Dakota: Sensitivity indices from different number of samples (the first raw is the user-specified number of samples and the second raw is the actual number of simulation calls)
+.. list-table:: Dakota: Sensitivity indices from different number of samples (the first row is the user-specified number of samples and the second row is the actual number of simulation calls)
    :header-rows: 2
    :align: center